viamrobotics/docs/docs/tutorials/make-an-led-blink-with-a-raspberry-pi-and-python.md

 ![A screenshot from Visual Studio Code that shows the file explorer.
 A red box is highlighting the new blink.py file located in the root directory.](../img/make-an-led-blink-with-a-raspberry-pi-and-python/image5.png)

-Now, the easiest way to get started writing a Python application with Viam, is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **Connect** tab, and copy the boilerplate code from the section labeled **Python SDK**.
+Now, the easiest way to get started writing a Python application with Viam is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **CONNECT** tab, and copy the boilerplate code from the section labeled **Python SDK**.
 This code snippet imports all the necessary libraries and sets up a connection with the Viam app in the cloud.

+{{% alert title="Caution" color="caution" %}}
+Do not share your robot secret or robot address publicly.
+Sharing this information compromises your system security by allowing unauthorized access to your computer.
+{{% /alert %}}

 The Python SDK connect script should look something like this: